aws-solutions-library-samples/guidance-for-transactional-fraud-detection-on-aws/README.md

-# Guidance for Transactional Fraud Detection with AWS
+# Guidance for Transactional Fraud Detection on AWS
 This solution will demonstrate the use of Timestream to monitor micro-level fraud patterns (e.g., spikes in transaction traffic or rapidly changing accounts associated with a single IP address) and use that to flag potential fraudulent activity within a larger macro-level fraud graph stored in Neptune.
 Neptune's strength is seeing fraud within the macro environment, but not in specific windows of time.
 Therefore these services should complement each other in a measurable way (not yet proven).
 This guidance will show how to use these technologies together for fraud detection, but the same pattern can be applied to other use cases where time sensitive micro-indicators and context sensitive macro-level indicators can both be used, such as Customer Data Platforms, trading risk platforms, etc.

 ### Reference architecture